After I retire, can I return to teaching in a New York State public school?

 Do I have to report my earnings to NYSTRS?

 Unless you fall into a category which allows unlimited earnings, you must report your non-pension earnings to NYSTRS as soon as you reach $35,000.
-(The limit for the 2019 calendar year was $30,000.)
 This is required even if your public employer reports your earnings, you have a waiver to exceed the earnings limit or your public employer contracted with a private, third-party entity to hire you.

 We recommend using the Earnings After Retirement feature in your MyNYSTRS account to report earnings monthly.
 Those without a MyNYSTRS account will need to complete and submit the Reporting Your New York State Public Employment Earnings (RMS-64.1) form as soon as they reach the limit.